AndrewBai-Marketing/AndrewBai-Marketing.github.io/_pages/about.md

 Welcome!
 I'm Andrew, a third-year PhD student in Quantitative Marketing at the University of Chicago Booth School of Business.

-My research interests include [add your research interests here - e.g., consumer behavior, marketing analytics, etc.].

-Prior to my PhD, I [add your background - e.g., worked at X, studied Y, etc.].
+My research interests primarily lie in industrial organization and machine learning.

-Feel free to explore my [projects](/projects/) or reach out via email.
+Feel free to explore my [projects](/projects/) or reach out via email: sharng@uchicago.edu